 Once the sale has cooled off or unconditionally exchanged, you can go ahead and mark it as sold on the websites.

-Step 5: Settlement
+Step 5: Settlement of Real Estate NSW

 On signing the contract, you and the buyer will agree to a settlement date.
 Settlement is commonly six weeks after exchange but this can be varied if both parties agree.
 At settlement the buyer 'settles' their purchase by paying the purchase price, less their deposit.
 If you're using a solicitor, they may meet with the buyers solicitor to ensure they have everything needed for the sale to proceed.